ovaschool/ovaschool.github.io/staticpages/3_ova2026-registration.markdown

 - attendance without accommodation: €100

 #### Student grants
-If you are in a difficult financial situation and are not able to afford the registration fee, you can request a waiver of the registration fee (i.e. accommodation at the dorm and access to classes).
+If you are in a difficult financial situation and are not able to afford the registration fee, you can request a waiver or reduction of the registration fee (i.e. accommodation at the dorm and access to classes).
+Unfortunately, we cannot cover any travel costs.
 Upon registration, send us an email at ovasummerschool@gmail.com specifying your situation and we will let you know if it is possible for the school to (partly or fully) cover you.